smkokse/Fetch_Rewards/README.md

 **Project Execution**

+Import the project using git.

+Select Import from File.
+Select Git.
+Clone URI.

 Open the project in Eclipse.
 Right click on Project. -> Run As -> Run on Server.
 Select Tomcat Setup earlier and click next.